Placeholder Achieve a Shine: Polish Your Tungsten Wedding Band Right

 And while we're at it—don’t even think about using toothpaste or household abrasives.
 Those might be okay for stainless steel kitchenware, but they can ruin the smooth satin finish or even the integrity of the inlay in your wedding band.

-- Prepare the Ring: Remove the ring from your finger and inspect it under light.
+Remove the ring from your finger and inspect it under light.
 Look for buildup, discoloration, or dullness.
 Pay close attention to engraved text, beveled edges, or gemstone settings.

-- Soak and Clean: Let the ring soak in your soap-and-water mixture for 5–10 minutes.
+Let the ring soak in your soap-and-water mixture for 5–10 minutes.
 Use the toothbrush to gently scrub around detailed areas.
-If there's dried lotion, sweat, or dirt around the inner dome or under a gemstone, this will help break it down.
+If there’s dried lotion, sweat, or dirt around the inner dome or under a gemstone, this will help break it down.

-- Rinse and Dry: Rinse thoroughly with warm water to remove soap.
+Rinse thoroughly with warm water to remove soap.
 Pat it dry with a soft towel, then go over it with a microfiber cloth to eliminate water spots.

-- Polish (if needed): Apply a small amount of tungsten-safe polish to a clean cloth.
+Apply a small amount of tungsten-safe polish to a clean cloth.
 Rub it in circular motions, not too hard.
 This will restore clarity and brighten the metal without damaging the surface.

-- Buff and Inspect: After polishing, buff with a dry cloth until you see a mirror-like finish.
+After polishing, buff with a dry cloth until you see a mirror-like finish.
 Re-inspect the ring for missed spots.
 Repeat if necessary—but don’t over-polish, especially around inlays or engraved areas.

 Maintaining the Shine and Avoiding Common Mistakes